valpb666/Proyecto-Base-de-Datos/README.md

 SET alcaldia = NULL WHERE alcaldia IS NULL OR alcaldia ILIKE 'SE IGNORA' OR alcaldia ILIKE 'NO ESPECIFICADO';

 UPDATE staging
-SET atencion_medica = NULL WHERE atencion_medica IS NULL OR atencion_medica ILIKE 'SE IGNORA';
+SET atencion_medica = NULL WHERE atencion_medica IS NULL OR atencion_medica ILIKE 'SE IGNORA' OR atencion_medica ILIKE 'NO ESPECIFICADO';

 UPDATE staging
-SET necropsia = NULL WHERE necropsia IS NULL OR necropsia ILIKE 'SE IGNORA';
+SET necropsia = NULL WHERE necropsia IS NULL OR necropsia ILIKE 'SE IGNORA' OR necropsia ILIKE 'NO ESPECIFICADO';

 UPDATE staging
 SET causa_defuncion = NULL WHERE causa_defuncion IS NULL OR causa_defuncion ILIKE 'SE IGNORA' OR causa_defuncion ILIKE 'NO ESPECIFICADO';